Vermont Refugee Resettlement Program Employment Services

 Skills: Refugees showcase a variety of employable skills.
 Vermont’s refugee community is composed of doctors, nurses, small business owners, farmers, construction workers, graphic designers, tailors, and more.
 Most refugees speak several languages.
 Some refugees hold Master's Degrees; others are expert farmers and artisans.
 If you're looking for a skilled employee, we can match you with a qualified refugee.

 Strong Work Ethic & High Retention Rates: Refugees who come to the United States want to regain self-sufficiency and economic stability for their families.
 Strengthened by their experiences, they make capable, resilient, and loyal employees.

 Built-in Retention Support: VRRP manages external factors so that employees can focus on work at work.
 VRRP's staff provides holistic services to refugees so that childcare, transportation, and other peripheral factors are resolved before the job begins.

 Positive Economic & Community Impact: Refugees are new Vermonters; they contribute to the local economy by spending locally, living locally, and paying taxes.
 Hiring refugees promotes self-sufficiency, strengthening our families and community.
 Refugees are hard-working, loyal employees who will improve your bottom line, while improving their own lives.

 Tax Incentives: Some businesses qualify for tax incentives when they hire resettled refugees.
-For more information, visit the Department of Labor website or talk to your local DOL representative.
+For more information, talk to your local Department of Labor representative.

 Frequently Asked Questions